The

 this vast amount of bank-created money come into existence?

-process by which banks create money is so simple that the mind
+process by which banks create money is so simple that the

 Professor.